Home / Grading Systems / United States Percentage to Letter

-US Percentage to Letter Grade – What Grade Will You Get?
+US Percentage to Letter Grade: What Pass Threshold Applies?

 A US percentage converts directly into a letter grade using standard boundaries such as A (90–100), B (80–89), C (70–79), D (60–69), and F (below 60).
 This page helps you map your percentage to the correct grade and understand how close you are to passing, failing, or improving your result.
 Because letter grades are then used to calculate GPA, small percentage changes near boundaries can affect your overall academic standing.
 Use this guide after running the GPA Calculator, then cross-check with the Weighted Grade Calculator and the Cumulative Grade Calculator before making a performance or progression decision.